SnowyField1906/Authorized-call/README.md

 - The `Admin` Resource definition increases the code size and makes maintenance and updates more challenging.
 - Adding a new `Plugin` Contract requires operating with the `Vault` deployer account, reducing decentralization and introducing unnecessary steps.
 - As projects become larger and require more complex access control rules, the need for additional Resources meeting some specific requirements increases, which leads to a more significant increase in code size.
+- The deployer accounts will have a lot of unused Resources.
+- This is not work with Factory designs, because the changes to account only be done after transaction.
+If the deployed Contract sends some Capabilities or Resources to the Factory Contract, it cannot be accessed right away.
+- There are also other approaches like using `inbox` but also dealing with same issues.

 ## User Benefit

 This proposal is aimed at making Contracts more decentralized, independent of the deployer account.
 This will be easier to manage and friendly to high complexity projects.
+Some powerful implementations will also be unlocked.

 ## Design Proposal